BaLiKfromUA/pylox/README.md

 - [X] Add support to the REPL to let users type in both statements and expressions.
 If they enter a statement, execute it.
 If they enter an expression, evaluate it and display the result value.
 [Solution](https://github.com/BaLiKfromUA/pylox/commit/0a9d689365d0cd809bf496b4681d1066b7013c6a)
-- [ ] Unlike Lox, most other C-style languages also support `break` and `continue` statements inside loops.
+- [X] Unlike Lox, most other C-style languages also support `break` and `continue` statements inside loops.
 Add support for `break` statements.
 It should be a syntax error to have a break statement appear outside of any enclosing loop.
+[Solution](https://github.com/BaLiKfromUA/pylox/commit/952af36c44b1d1d5beacd48c48a9671514059942)

 ## My own design/implementation decisions